This article gathered tips for the most demanding travelers who want to explore new destinations without any limits.

 Moscow offers a multiple choice of hotels for high-end tourists of all tastes.
-If you prefer the imperial atmosphere and classical interiors, then you settle on the most famous and prestigious hotels located right near the Red Square and Kremlin: National and Metropol.
+If you prefer the imperial atmosphere and classical interiors, you settle on the most famous and prestigious hotels near Red Square and Kremlin: National and Metropol.
 Prices vary depending on your room choice: standard rooms (which still look splendid, by the way) cost from 20 000 RUB while luxury Presidential suite price can reach 100 000 RUB per night.

 Bathing in Russian banya is known as a cleanse for body and mind — just like yoga for the followers of Hinduism.
 There are lots of public and private bathhouses in Moscow, but the most famous is the Sanduny Bath House with a modern feel and classy touch being at the same time the oldest public bathhouse in Russia.
 Its interiors keep authentic Russian Bath House look and include lounge zones, pools, public steam baths for ladies and gentlemen and private areas for small companies up to 6-7 people.
-Besides classical Russian baths, they also offer oriental spa procedures a restaurant with different cuisine types.
-The price for a private bath zone rent starts from 4 000 RUB per hour excluding extra services and meals.
+Besides classical Russian baths, they also offer oriental spa procedures in a restaurant with different cuisine types.
+The price for a private bath zone rent starts from 4 000 RUB per hour, excluding extra services and meals.

 Turandot is the place that has come its way from a glorious palace in a half-Oriental style to a luxury restaurant.
 It serves Pan-Asian and European cuisine with an average bill of 3 000 RUB — 4 000 RUB.